Micro Seven Inc.® model

 copyrights Micro Seven, Inc.®, 2007, 2008, 2009, 2010

 Micro Seven, Inc. model LS15-E+ contains Alarm-Receiver Simulator/Tester and alarm receiver.
-The Alarm-Receiver Simulator/Tester function provides simulated telephone-line and alarm receiver for testing and demonstrating alarm panels for the Ademco® (registered trade mark by ADEMCO Group, a division of Pittway) Contact ID Protocol.
+The Alarm-Receiver Simulator/Tester function provides simulated telephone-line and alarm receiver for testing and demonstrating alarm panels for the Ademco® (registered trade mark by ADEMCO Group, a division of Pittway) Contact ID and 4+2 pulse format protocols.
 The simulated telephone-line functions include generation of dual-frequency-type dial and ring-back tones, detection of DTMF and rotary-pulse dialing pulses, and battery-feed function.
-The LS15-E+ provides functions of generation of handshake tones and kiss-off tones, receiving alarm messages, check-sum calculation, and transmitting alarm messages in ASCII format at RS232C interface to a PC.
+The LS15-E+ provides handshake tones for both 4+2 pulse and Contact-ID formats.
+The 4+2 pulse format includes features for SIA DC-02-1992.02 (R2000.05) 4.1.3 SIA Pulse Format P3.
+As a contact-ID alarm receiver, LS15-E+ provides functions of generation of handshake tones and kiss-off tones, receiving alarm messages, check-sum calculation, and transmitting alarm messages in ASCII format at RS232C interface to a PC.
 It operates with an AC adapter that is provided with LS15-E+.
 An alarm panel may be connected directly bypassing telephone companies at line 1 or may be connected to telephone lines at line 2.
 The Alarm-Receiver Simulator function is available at line 1, and regular alarm receiver function is available as CPE port at line 2.
-Caller-ID receiver is available for its option in Bellcore and ETS caller-ID standard.
-Alarm receiver software is provided.
+Alarm receiver software for contact-ID method is provided.

 MICRO SEVEN-Model LS15-E+, Alarm Receiver Simulator/PBX Simulator